bzeilenga/Incident-Response-Identification-Mitigation-of-SSH-Brute-Force-Attack/README.md

 ---

 ### ⚓ Multi-Career Perspective
-In both critical care nursing and fire/rescue, we rely on **Standard Operating Procedures (SOPs)** to ensure success under pressure.
+In both critical care medicine and fire/rescue, we rely on **Standard Operating Procedures (SOPs)** to ensure success under pressure.
 This project is a digital SOP.
 It demonstrates that whether I am stabilizing a patient or a network, I follow a disciplined, repeatable process to ensure the "safety of the scene" and the integrity of the mission.

 ---